mazeau/importer/README.md

 # importer
 regular expressions for the importer project

-regexAramcoMech_1.3 is not finished

-Rodriguez is the same as the example file

-check importerregex for newer commits
+check importerregex folder for my commits